yuyu2172/image-labelling-tool/README.md

 Please use `--file_ext` to specify the file extension of images.

 ![](https://github.com/yuyu2172/segmentation-annotator/blob/master/screenshot.png)

+#### Full example to train an object detection model with annotated dataset
+In the examples, there is a training script for SSD that uses dataset that is created by this annotation tool.
+SSD is one of the state of the art deep learning based object detection model.

+The implementation uses ChainerCV, a computer vision library.
+The library is created to lower the barrier of entry to use deep learning based computer vision models.

+The more details can be found at `examples/ssd`.

 # (Original README starts here) UEA Computer Vision - Image Labelling Tool